France see a need for more hydropower generation, and Statkraft has ambitious plans. (Photo: Statkraft)

-Significant licences are to be out for tender as early as 2010, and Statkraft’s goal is to win one licence in the first instance – to put the company on the map.
+Significant licences are to be out for tender soon and some others in the coming years, and Statkraft’s goal is to win one licence in the first instance – to put the company on the map.

 You can find more information on Statkraft's French website.